 It’s vital to keep your car running smoothly, but many drivers don’t know how to run safety and maintenance checks on their vehicle.
 If you rely on your car to get to work or classes, breakdown cover might be helpful too.

 Car insurance can be expensive for younger drivers.
 To see if you could receive a discount, download the Aviva Drive app, which monitors your driving and rewards safer motorists with cheaper car insurance.

 If you are included on your family’s health insurance policy, check if you will still be covered while you’re away.
 Our standard policies do cover family members when they’re temporarily away from home.

 If you have health insurance, look into the extras you’re entitled to.
-For example, our private health insurance policy includes access to a 24-hour GP helpline, which could be useful during the transitional weeks, and a stress counselling helpline, which is good to have on hand as you adjust to new workloads and responsibilities.
+For example, our health insurance policy includes access to a 24-hour GP helpline, which could be useful during the transitional weeks, and a stress counselling helpline, which is good to have on hand as you adjust to new workloads and responsibilities.

 - Use your existing contents insurance, extend your current cover or take out a separate policy to protect your belongings